Auto Repair Shop Marketing: The Customer Retention System for Independent Garages

 About the Author

 Ash Aziz is the founder and Director of Blackstone Media.
-A Film and Television graduate endorsed by a BAFTA award-winning professor, Ash has built the agency through word of mouth and referral since 2012, working with major UK brands over more than a decade before bringing Blackstone online in 2026.
+A Film and Television graduate endorsed by a BAFTA award-winning professor, Ash built the agency through 15 years of word of mouth and referral since 2011, working with UK brands across multiple sectors before bringing Blackstone's digital presence online in 2026.

 Keep Reading